 Persevering in Ministry – Dangers and lessons learnt

-We asked William Philip about persevering in ministry.
+We asked William Philip from The Tron Church about persevering in ministry.
 His wisdom on this topic will be spread over three blog posts.
 Read the first in the series here.
 Today, we hear about why some people give up in ministry and lessons he's learnt to avoid that.

 It's not uncommon to hear or read shocking statistics about how many people give up on full-time gospel ministry; what, in your experience, are the most common reasons people do so?